Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle tree, or American tulip.

 Whitewood can be sourced from various types of trees.

-Though the most common type of whitewood is sourced from tulip trees, other sources include silver fir, spruce, and yellow pine.
+Though the most common type of whitewood is sourced from tulip trees (the American tulip tree native to the US and the Chinese tulip tree native to China), other sources include silver fir, spruce, and yellow pine.

-You can identify whitewood just by looking at the white grain that is separated from the sap.
+You can identify whitewood just by looking at the white grain separated from the sap.

 Whitewood is available in different grades, such as SPF, SYF, and SYP:

-SYP grade whitewood is taken from yellow pine, which is a common tree in North America.
+SYP-grade whitewood is taken from yellow pine, a common tree in North America.

-There are a few benefits that make it stand out among other types of wood:
+There are a few benefits that make whitewood stand out among other types of wood:

 2- Strong and durable